Orange719/aNano/README.md

 # aNano
-A little bash script that outputs an ascii version of Nano Shinonome (東雲なの).
+A small bash script that outputs an ascii version of Nano Shinonome (東雲なの).

 You can run it by typing this into your terminal: